-- 5.4.1 The environmental and topic considerations within the LDP policies are encompassed within the broad remit of NPF4 Policy 11 Part e) which sets the criteria upon which assessments will be made for a variety of topic areas.
+5.4.1 The environmental and topic considerations within the LDP policies are encompassed within the broad remit of NPF4 Policy 11 Part e).
 Similarly, the topic provisions of other LDP policies generally fall within the wide-ranging topic remit of NPF4 Policy 11.
-Each of the relevant development management considerations have been addressed above (Chapter 4) in the context of NPF4 Policy 11 and other relevant NPF4 policies and are not repeated. - 5.4.2 It is noted that LDP Policy 39 Landscape conflicts with NPF4 Policy 4 which sets out specific policy tests for dealing with impacts in relation to Local Landscape designations and these differ significantly from the provisions within Policy 39.
-Furthermore, NPF4 Policy 11 contains landscape as one of a number of considerations and it also contains a specific balancing mechanism in relation to consideration of impacts and the contribution of a development to targets.
-NPF4 is the more recent Development Plan document and as such NPF4 should prevail. - 5.4.3 The renewable energy policy provisions of the LDP and the draft Supplementary Guidance are based on those of the former SPP.
+Each of the relevant development management considerations have been addressed above (Chapter 4) in the context of NPF4 Policy 11 and other relevant NPF4 policies and are not repeated.
+The renewable energy policy provisions of the LDP and the draft Supplementary Guidance are based on those of the former SPP.